 - Reset Layer Properties: Deletes any layer masks or transform operations you have made to the current layer.
-To reset Develop, Effects, or Portrait settings or local adjustments made to a layer, click the Reset Layer button at the bottom right of the main Edit module window. - Merge Visible: Unlike the Merge Layer command, this will merge all of the visible layers-ones with the layer visibility status set to on-in a file into a single composite layer, with all of the merged layers' effect applied.
+To reset Develop, Effects, or Portrait settings or local adjustments made to a layer, click the Reset Layer button at the bottom right of the main Edit module window. - Merge Visible: Unlike the Merge Layer command, this will merge all of the visible layers-ones with the layer visibility status set to on-in a file into a single composite layer, with all of the merged layers' effect applied. - New Stamped Layer: When you have the top layer in the stack selected, this option will create a new composite layer at the top of the stack, with all of the layers' effect applied. - Right-clicking on a layer brings up a list of available Layers operations.

+New Stamped Layer

+Align Visible Layers

 Add Layer from File...

 Add Color Fill Layer...
 Edit Color Fill...

+Reset Layer Properties

 Add Text Layer

 Duplicate Layer

 Delete Layer

-Reset Layer Properties

 Merge Layer

 Merge Visible

-New Stamped Layer

-Align Visible Layers

-Right-clicking on a layer brings up a list of available Layers operations.

-- New Stamped Layer: When you have the top layer in the stack selected, this option will create a new composite layer at the top of the stack, with all of the layers' effect applied. - Align Visible Layers: This will align the visible layers, based on the content of the layers.
-See page 202 for more information.
+• Align Visible Layers: This will align the visible layers, based on the content of the layers.
+See page 212 for more information.